anastasiiakim/anastasiiakim.github.io/_pages/cv.md

 Professional and Department Service
 ======
+* Reviewer for the *Journal of Mathematical Biology*, *Briefings in Bioinformatics*, *PLOS Computational Biology*, *Frontiers* and *Molecular Biology and Evolution* journals.
+* Rapid response reviewer for the LANL Center for Space and Earth Science, 2024.
+* Author of a guidance document outlining strategies for integrating virtual environments (i.e., digital twins) into biomanufacturing efforts for LANL leadership, 2024.
+* Organizer of the inaugural LANL AI in Biology workshop at CNLS, 2024 (\href{https://aibio-2024.github.io/workshop/}{link}).
-* Served as a judge in the math section at the LANL Student Symposium (August, 4, 2021).
+* Judge in the math section at the LANL Student Symposium, 2021.
-* Commencement speaker at the UNM Math&Stats department graduation ceremony (Spring 2020).
+* Commencement speaker at the UNM Math\&Stats department graduation ceremony, 2020.
+* Judge in the UNM Advanced Data Analysis poster session, 2019.
-* Reviewer for the *Journal of Mathematical Biology*.
+* Grader for the New Mexico state wide math contest exam, 2016.
-* Volunteered to grade the core stats and algebra final exams (Fall 2016 - Fall 2019).
-* Volunteered to grade the math contest exam taken by New Mexico high school students (Dec 2016).

 Languages